luapower/path2d/path2d_svgarc.md

 	svgarc.to_arc(x1, y1, rx, ry, rotation, large_arc_flag, sweep_flag, x2, y2, ...) ->
 		cx, cy, rx, ry, start_angle, sweep_angle, rotation, ...

-Convert an elliptic arc from endpoint parametrization to [center parametrization][path_arc].
+Convert an elliptic arc from endpoint parametrization to [center parametrization][path2d_arc].

 If the endpoints conicide or rx or ry is 0, the parametrization is invalid and nothing is returned.